 Coming in 2023!
 In our effort to make access to care more achievable, we will connect people with some non-insurance tests that were previously only accessible through establishing care.
 These tests will not require a visit, and will not be interpreted by a physician.
 Stay tuned!

 Your Follow-Up Appointment

-After your lab results have been received, your second appointment will be scheduled.
-Dr. Geyer will walk you through the results line-by-line, explaining in detail what they mean and answer your questions.
+After your blood draw, your second appointment will be scheduled.
+During your follow-up, Dr. G will walk you through the results line-by-line, explaining in detail what they mean and answer your questions.

-After this, she will share with you all of your treatment options ranging from pharmaceutical to supplements, diet, and additional treatment options, and together you will pick the best course of action.
+Following, you'll discuss all of your treatment options, ranging from pharmaceutical to supplements, diet, and additional treatment options.
+And together, you will pick the best plan for you moving forward.

 Therapy Recommendations are always individualized, and can include (but are not limited to):